Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 So even if we looked no further, than using the testimony of the 64 “other books” of the Bible (66..minus Luke & 1 John), I would say we are on crazy good ground to assume those being addressed in this epistle are in fact genuine Christians.

-Now, to go a little further on this point requires that we read further into the epistle…
+Now, to go a little further on this point requires that we read more than a single verse in this epistle…

 His statement to them was as follows…(definitions added)